davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/set-deep-goal.md

 materials are essentially a compression of history, skipping over "less successful" results in an effort to focus on the big improvements (similar to a well-compressed git branch).

+Are the tools you want to use still in the latest libraries on the topic, e.g. PyTorch?
+Library writers have a limited resources as well, and only write the most important functions.

 ## Future needs affect today

 Future features may change the design of the features you implement today.
 For example, you may